sts10/phraze/readme.markdown

 $ phraze --list s
 duck-slip-swoop-stray-wink-stump-whiff-slot
 ```
-(Note that we need 8 words from the EFF short list to meet the default minimum entropy of 80 bits.)
+(Note that we need 8 words from the EFF Short List to meet the default minimum entropy of 80 bits.)

 ### Using your own list
 If you prefer, you can have Phraze generate a passphrase using your own word list.
 Use the `--custom-list` option.